krkruk/OrionPI/README.md

 ========
 OrionPI allows controlling a custom made rover only if the user decides to use serial ports.

-Data can be sent over internet over UDP and TCP.
+Data can be sent over internet (UDP and TCP).
 All commands are standarized.
 JSON data format is used extensively.

 The aim
 =======